VAT (Value Added Tax)

 It is mandatory for every taxable person to maintain proper record of all their sales and purchases and other transactions related to their businesses.
 These records are required to be maintained for a minimum period of 5 years.

-VAT Services at PAAC
+VAT And TAX Advisory Services at PAAC

 With the professional and effective team of PAAC, we are able to offer customized services based on individual client requirements, specifically targeted to the relevant industry.
 PAAC will follow a three-phase approach for most engagements seeking a comprehensive solution; however, a tailor-made strategy is always an option based on the needs of the business.